-When parents drop off school supplies on Meet the Teacher night, you may tuck their crayons nicely away in student desks or place them in a colorful tubs on the tables to share as community supplies, but do your students know how to use them correctly?
+When parents drop off school supplies on Meet the Teacher night, crayons are tucked away nicely in student desks.
+Or, they are placed in colorful tubs on the tables to share as community supplies.
+However, do learners know how to use them correctly?

-During the first week of school I taught nothing, but rules and procedures and that included how to use their school supplies.
-I am not only talking about putting them where they belong, but how to USE them correctly in OUR classroom.
-Establishing these expectations early made it easy for my learners to complete projects and activities during the school year when expectations are established early.
+Teachers spend the first few weeks of school teaching nothing but rules and expectations.
+Students are taught how to care for their school supplies.
+It’s not about putting supplies where they belong, but how to use them correctly in our classroom.
+It’s easy for learners to complete projects and activities during the school year when expectations are established early.

-I have resources available in my Back to School for Little Learners pack that can help you teach your students these skills and expectations.
+There are resources available in our Back to School for Little Learners pack that help teach learners these skills and expectations.
 However, grab some free resources that are also included in the pack from this blog series.
 You will find how to use these tools during the first week of school.

-Many students have crayons at home, some are taught to respect their crayons and care for them while others are never taught how to use them.
+Many students have crayons at home.
+Some are taught to respect their crayons and care for them while others are never taught how to use them.
 So, during the first week we come together on the carpet to ‘meet’ our crayons.
-We begin by reading the book The Crayon Box That Talked and discuss how when our crayons are used correctly they can create AMAZING pictures!
+We begin by reading the book The Crayon Box That Talked and discuss that when our crayons are used correctly they can create AMAZING pictures!

-We then learned the song “I Can Color” from my Back to School for Little Learners pack and discuss the rules of our crayons.
+Next, we learn the song “I Can Color” from my Back to School for Little Learners pack.
+After that, we discuss the rules of our crayons.

 1. We will use our crayons to create our BEST work.